-The Supplier warrants and represents that:

-it has full capacity and authority to enter into and to perform the Contract;

-the Contract is entered into by its authorised representative;

-it is a legally valid and existing organisation incorporated in the place it was formed;

-there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its affiliates that might affect its ability to perform the Contract;

-all necessary rights, authorisations, licences and consents (including in relation to IPRs) are in place to enable the Supplier to perform its obligations under the Contract and the Buyer to receive the Deliverables;

-it doesn't have any contractual obligations which are likely to have a material adverse effect on its ability to perform the Contract; and it is not impacted by an Insolvency Event.

-The warranties and representations in clause 0 and clause 0 are repeated each time the Supplier provides Deliverables under the Contract.

-The Supplier indemnifies the Buyer against each of the following:

-wilful misconduct of the Supplier, any of its Subcontractor and/or Supplier Staff that impacts the Contract; and non-payment by the Supplier of any tax or National Insurance.

-If the Supplier becomes aware of a representation or warranty made in relation to the Contract that becomes untrue or misleading, it must immediately notify the Buyer.

-All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier for free.
+- 18.1 The Supplier warrants and represents that: - 18.1.1 it has full capacity and authority to enter into and to perform the Contract; - 18.1.2 the Contract is entered into by its authorised representative; - 18.1.3 it is a legally valid and existing organisation incorporated in the place it was formed; - 18.1.4 there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its affiliates that might affect its ability to perform the Contract; - 18.1.5 all necessary rights, authorisations, licences and consents (including in relation to IPRs) are in place to enable the Supplier to perform its obligations under the Contract and the Buyer to receive the Deliverables; - 18.1.6 it doesn't have any contractual obligations which are likely to have a material adverse effect on its ability to perform the Contract; and - 18.1.7 it is not impacted by an Insolvency Event. - 18.2 The warranties and representations in clause 12.3 and clause 18.1 are repeated each time the Supplier provides Deliverables under the Contract. - 18.3 The Supplier indemnifies the Buyer against each of the following: - 18.3.1 wilful misconduct of the Supplier, any of its Subcontractor and/or Supplier Staff that impacts the Contract; and - 18.3.2 non-payment by the Supplier of any tax or National Insurance. - 18.4 If the Supplier becomes aware of a representation or warranty made in relation to the Contract that becomes untrue or misleading, it must immediately notify the Buyer. - 18.5 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier for free.

-INTELLECTUAL PROPERTY RIGHTS ("IPRS")
+19 INTELLECTUAL PROPERTY RIGHTS ("IPRS")

-Each Party keeps ownership of its own Existing IPRs.
-The Supplier gives the Buyer a non-exclusive, perpetual, royalty-free, irrevocable, transferable, sub-licensable worldwide licence to use, copy and adapt the Supplier's Existing IPR to enable the Buyer and its sub-licensees to both:

-receive and use the Deliverables; and
+19.1 Each Party keeps ownership of its own Existing IPRs.
+The Supplier gives the Buyer a non-exclusive, perpetual, royalty-free, irrevocable, transferable, sub-licensable worldwide licence to use, copy and adapt the Supplier's Existing IPR to enable the Buyer and its sub-licensees to both: 19.1.1 receive and use the Delive rables; and The Sho ort Form Con ntract - version 1.4 19 of 38

-use the New IPR.
+19.1.2 use the New IPR.

-The termination or expiry of the Contract does not terminate any licence granted under this clause 0.
+The termination or expiry of the Contract does not terminate any licence granted under this clause 19.